TrinityCore/tc-wiki/how-to/worldposition.md

 &nbsp;

 ## Zone Coordinates
 World Position should not be confused with zone coordinates used by client addons or [Aowow](https://aowow.trinitycore.info/?npc=1226) (0 &ndash; 100).
-Zone coordinates are calculated from WorldmapArea.dbc data and largely irrelevant from a server point of view.
+Zone coordinates are calculated from WorldMapArea.dbc data and largely irrelevant from a server point of view.
 &nbsp;

-**[WorldMapArea.dbc](/files/DBC/335/WorldMapArea) - describes the WorldPos boundaries of each area map viewed in-game.**
+**[WorldMapArea.dbc](/files/DBC/335/worldmaparea) - describes the WorldPos boundaries of each area map viewed in-game.**
 ```
-WorldMaparea.dbc
+WorldMapArea.dbc
 +-----+-------+--------+------------------+---------+----------+----------+-----------+
 | ID  | MapID | AreaID | AreaName         | LocLeft | LocRight | LocTop   | LocBottom |
 +-----+-------+--------+------------------+---------+----------+----------+-----------+